opcode81/sensAI/README.md

         the properties associated with features, others can be manually designed to exploit a model's specific capabilities (e.g. a tensor-based representation of complex, non-tabular data for neural networks).

+    Strongly associate pipelines with models in order to avoid errors and gain the flexibility of supporting highly heterogeneous models within a single framework, bridging the gap to production along the way.

   * **Fully integrated solutions for canonical tasks**

     Do away with boilerplate code by using high-level interfaces for model